Facts About Whales

 - Collisions: Collisions between whales and boats, both large and small, can directly injure or even kill the animal.
 Collisions can occur when boats travel at excess speeds or when their routes encroach on a whale’s breeding ground.

 - Hunting: Commercial hunting, knowns as whaling, during the twentieth century is estimated by experts to have wiped out almost three million whales – in terms of animal biomass, perhaps the largest wipeout of any species in the Anthropocene period.
 While some species of whale are recovering, others remain threatened and even at the brink of extinction.
 The Sei, Minke, and Fin whales continue to be hunted at dangerous levels, even under the pretense of scientific research.
 The time has come to end commercial whaling.

 - Climate Change: Rising sea temperatures disrupt a whale’s natural migration and can affect its reproduction capabilities.
 Moreover, rising ocean temperatures can deplete the phytoplankton population, causing more carbon dioxide to remain in the atmosphere.

-- Sign our petition to have NOAA Fisheries rescind their permits that allow harmful seismic testing off the Atlantic Coast.
+- Sign our petition to have NOAA Fisheries and BOEM rescind permits that would allow harmful seismic testing off the Atlantic Coast.

 - Test your knowledge about threats to ocean ecosystems with our Oceans Plastic Pollution Quiz.